E5tebandido/Pokedei/README.md

 1. Download or clone the repo

-3. Go to the project directory, then you can run:
+3. Go to the project directory in the command prompt, execute:

    ### `npm install`